jgss-gabriel-sousa/jgss-gabriel-sousa/README.md

 <br/>

 EN:<br/>
-I’m Gabriel, and currently learning JavaScript and TypeScript, along with the React library.
+I am Gabriel and currently I'm studying JavaScript and TypeScript, along with the React library.
 I have good experience with C, C++ and Python, but I'm always practicing and evolving with new projects and challenges.

-The tech area as a whole, is my passion, but the specific areas that more arouse my interest are Front-End Web Development and Game Development.
+The technology area as a whole is my passion, but the specific areas that spark my greatest interest are Front-End Web Development and Game Development.

 Feel free to contribute or use my projects 👍